SevaSk/ecoute/README.md

 Incorrect API key provided: API_KEY.
 You can find your API key at https://platform.openai.com/account/api-keys.
 ```

-**Models**: The default install of transcribe has the tiny(72 Mb) model. base (138 Mb), small (461 Mb) models can be downloaded and used for transcription by following instructions using transcribe command line.
-The larger models provide better quality transcription and they have higher memory requirements.
+**Models**: The default install of transcribe has the tiny(72 Mb) model for english.
+Other larger models and their multi lingual versions can be downloaded and used for transcription by following instructions using transcribe command line arguments.
+Larger models provide better quality transcription and they have higher memory requirements.

 **Language**: If you are not using the --api flag the Whisper model used in Transcribe is set to English.
 As a result, it may not accurately transcribe non-English languages or dialects.